Tennis Elbow

 • Platelet-rich plasma injections

-The purpose of surgery is usually to remove damaged muscle and reattach the healthy muscle to the bone.
+The purpose of surgery is usually to remove the damaged tendon +/- attaching healthy tendon back to bone

 This procedure may be done via open surgery, where an incision is made over the elbow, or via arthroscopy, using a smaller incision and miniature instruments.
 The decided method will depend on individual circumstances and extent of injury.